aarondail/react-zoomable-ui/docs/api/interfaces/pressableprops.md

 • **capturePressThresholdMs**? : _undefined | number_

 This is more of an advanced option.
-If set, this will be the number of milliseconds until the [Pressable](../classes/pressable.md) captures a press gesture.
+If set, this will be the number of milliseconds until the [Pressable](../classes/pressable.md) captures a press.
 Once it is captured it won't be interpreted as a tap, long tap, or a pan, and the `onCapturePress*` props will begin to be called.